gameperson/info/README.md

 Hello and welcome!

-This site is a collection of in-depth analysis, research-driven content, and thoughtful commentary—crafted with both human insights and AI-assisted deep dives.
+This site is a collection of in-depth analysis, research-driven content, and thoughtful commentary — crafted with both human insights and AI-assisted deep dives.
 Every piece is a work in progress, reflecting a passion for tackling complex questions and a commitment to continuous improvement.

 ## What We Offer
 - **Specialized Content:** Analysis and insights on challenging topics, with room for discussion and debate.